 This feature allows an administrator to manually approve devices that belong to a specific category on a production network.
 The administrator can configure categories that need approval and the profiler to identify the devices that belong to these categories.

-The profiler notifies the administrator when new devices are detected.
+The profiler notifies the administrator on the user interface or an E-Mail with a link to approve when new devices are detected.
 The administrator can approve so that the role of the newly detected device changes according to the role mapping rules.
+The profiler allows to update status, ip, manufacturer, os, category, notes, override, profiler_name attributes using the REST APIs.